Your scale gives you one number.

 From a scan (DEXA, SECA, InBody, Evolt) or a clinical estimate.
 Most accurate option.

-Not sure?
-Most people should start with "Maintain (recomp)."
+From Kevin: Most of my patients should start with Maintain (recomp).
 It builds muscle and loses fat at the same time, the slow steady way.
-You can change this any time later.
+Change it any time.

 SECA reports L. DEXA reports lb.
 About 1 L visceral equals 0.5 lb.